Decoupling food production from agriculture: Our Investment in Farmless

-Methanol is produced sustainably (from hydrogen and CO2) and can be easily transported and stored as a liquid, unlike gas.
+These simple alcohols are produced sustainably (from hydrogen and CO2) and can be easily transported and stored as a liquid, unlike gas.
 With these advantages at scale, Farmless will produce the first carbon-negative, low cost protein for human consumption, rivaling the costs of pea and soy.
 The first products produced on their platform will include functional proteins and amino acids, which can be incorporated into meat and dairy substitutes.

 At Revent, we believe in investing in solutions that not only have huge positive environmental impacts but also provide sustainable and accessible protein sources for areas with less food security, especially those vulnerable to the impacts of climate change.
 We are proud to have supported Farmless in their pre-seed round last year alongside Nucleus Capital, Possible Ventures, and notable Angels.
 Adnan is a physicist, serial entrepreneur, and long-time vegan who is an absolute execution powerhouse.
 In the last few months, we’ve watched him set up a lab, develop initial formulations, and begin to scale their tech and team.

 Join us in imagining a future where we can re-wild the planet, prevent widespread biodiversity loss, and make a long-lasting impact on the environment and public health. 🚀